the-turing-way/the-turing-way/book/website/collaboration/maintain-review/maintain-review-checklist.md

 ## Checklist

-To be created.
-If you are interested, please consider contributing by completing this gap!

 ## Resources
 * [Community communications for open source](https://the-turing-way.netlify.app/open-source-comms/intro.html) has some relevant information for getting involved with this community-driven project.